a22057916w/os/README.md

 8. For Round-Robin scheduling, what problems can arise if the time quantum is too small or too large?
 If the context switch time is less than 1
    $\mu$ sec, what is a good time quantum range? \
    If the time quantum goes too large, it acts like FCFS.
 If too small, it will cause heavy overhead of the context switch.
-Usually the time      quantum would fall in the range: \
+Usually, while        context switch is in 10 $\mu$ sec$, the time quantum would fall in the range: \
-                  $$10ms \leq q \leq 100ms, while context switch is in \mu sec$$
+                  $$10ms \leq q \leq 100ms$$